4kpros/go-api/README.md

 **- Reusable:** The API can be easily integrated into multiple projects, reducing development time and effort.

-# Use cases

-**- Web applications:** The API can be used to power web applications that need to access and manage data efficiently.

-**- Mobile applications:** The API can be used to develop mobile applications that need to interact with a backend server.

 # To get started with the API, follow these steps:

 ### 1. Requirements

   - Make installed for shortcuts

-  - Docker installed if you want to build and start postgres and redis containers
+  - Docker installed if you want to build and start postgres or redis containers

   - Build and start Redis container with the command ```make docker-redis```